Ephellon/game-store-catalog/README.md

 ## About

-This is just a catalog of PlayStation&reg;, Xbox&trade;, and Nintendo&rag; games.
+This is just a catalog of PlayStation&reg;, Xbox&trade;, and Nintendo&reg; games.
 In lieu of there being no public API, this is a scrape from each store.
 Not updated regularly.

 ### Structure